George Michael: Solo career

-1987–1989
+1987–1989: Faith

+Michael duetted with Aretha Franklin (pictured in 1968) on "I Knew You Were Waiting (For Me)".

-During early 1987, at the beginning of his solo career, Michael released "I Knew You Were Waiting (For Me)", a duet with Aretha Franklin.
+In January 1987, at the beginning of his solo career, Michael released "I Knew You Were Waiting (For Me)", a duet with Aretha Franklin.
 "I Knew You Were Waiting (For Me)" was a one-off project that helped Michael achieve an ambition by singing with one of his favourite artists.
 It scored number one on both the UK Singles Chart and the US Billboard Hot 100 upon its release.
-For Michael, it became his third consecutive solo number one in the UK from three releases, after 1984's "Careless Whisper" (though the single was actually from the Wham! album Make It Big) and 1986's "A Different Corner".
+For Michael, it became his third consecutive solo number one in the UK from three releases, after 1984's "Careless Whisper" and 1986's "A Different Corner".
 The single was also the first Michael had recorded as a solo artist which he had not written himself.
 The co-writer, Simon Climie, was unknown at the time; he later had success as a performer with the band Climie Fisher in 1988.
 Michael and Franklin won a Grammy Award in 1988 for Best R&B Performance – Duo or Group with Vocal for the song.